 Months of entry

-The Higher Education Management MBA will develop students' understanding of the key concepts in the academic literature and in the field of professional practice relevant to higher education management.
-It will increase their capacity for critical reflection on their own professional practice, drawing on a range of theoretical and practice-based perspectives.
+The Higher Education Management MBA will develop your understanding of the key concepts in the academic literature and in the field of professional practice relevant to higher education management.
+It will increase your capacity for critical reflection on your own professional practice, drawing on a range of theoretical and practice-based perspectives.

 Qualification and course duration